Skip to Content

 Panel $120 to $300

-Installation of blinds for a standard window usually costs $10 to $20 by a professional for a standard window.
-To replace old blinds by a professional, charges can be between $10 to $25 plus the cost of the new blind.Living room with beige curtains
+Installation of Venetians for a standard window usually costs $10 to $20 by a professional for a standard project.
+To replace old blinds a professional charges between $10 to $25 each plus the cost of the new blind.

 Curtain Energy Efficiency Difference from Blinds

-Curtains made with heavier fabric and making use thermal material such as an acrylic foam inserted between the layers of fabric can reduce heat loss by up to 37 percent during extreme cold weather making it more energy efficient.
+Curtains made with heavier fabric and making use of thermal material such as an acrylic foam inserted between the layers of fabric can reduce heat loss by up to 37 percent during extreme cold weather making it more energy efficient.

-Blinds are more efficient to be a natural barrier to heat than to the winter cold; yet still allow filtered or indirect light to pass through.
+Louvers are more efficient to be a natural barrier to heat than to the winter cold; yet still allow filtered or indirect light to pass through.

 Blackout Curtains vs Blinds

-Blackout curtainsBlackout curtains and blinds are best for rooms which gets the most natural light and in areas which you prefer would have no amount of sunlight coming in at all.
+Blackout curtains and blinds are best for rooms that get the most natural light and in areas which you prefer would have no amount of sunlight coming in at all.

 It also helps protect furniture and floors from fading due to UV rays from sunlight.
-There are room darkening features found to be present in heavy blackout curtain fabrics; yet they appear lighter in weight than drapes.
+There are room-darkening features found to be present in heavy blackout curtain fabrics, yet they appear lighter in weight than drapes.
 Visit this page to read more about drapes vs curtains.

-Your design preference and requirements will be the deciding factor which window treatment will best create the perfect atmosphere and would look great when installed as a window cover.
+Your design preference and requirements will be the deciding factor in which window treatment will best create the perfect atmosphere and would look great when installed as a window cover.
 Your choice should be functional, provide privacy, and help you in getting a better sleep.

 Which Are Better, Curtains Or Blinds?

-Home office with blue sheer curtainsDepending on the needs of each room, each window covers have its own advantage and disadvantage – blinds are best for providing more protection and privacy, while curtains offer more design and styles as window treatments.
+Depending on the needs of each room, each window covers have its own advantages and disadvantages – blinds are best for providing more protection and privacy, while curtains offer more design and styles as window treatments.

 Do I Need Curtains If I Have Blinds?